 3. The Need to be Prepared

 This is usually the biggest and most important reason for taking the path towards self-sufficiency.
 Self-sufficient people have a strong desire to be prepared for potential catastrophes and upcoming emergencies.
-The ability to be self-sufficient means being ready for any emergency whether it be weather, war, or other disasters.
+The ability to be self-sufficient means being ready for any emergency whether it be the weather, war, or other disasters.

 4. Environmental Preservation